Insoft-UK/PrimePlus/README.md

 >[!IMPORTANT]
 In P+ `=` is treated as `:=` were in PPL `=` is treated as `==`

->[!WARNING]
+>[!NOTE]
-Future major updates will no longer be uploaded to this GitHub repository.
+Future updates to 4.x and lator will no longer be uploaded to this GitHub repository.
 Instead, all future updates to 4.x and lator will be available at the <a href="https://github.com/Insoft-UK/PrimeSDK">PrimeSDK</a> repository known as PPL+.